 AMBOSELI TRUST FOR ELEPHANTS

-Amboseli Trust is a conservation effort aimed at the protection and sustainability of the African elephant population in Amboseli’s vital National Park.
+Amboseli Trust endeavors to protect and sustain African elephant populations in Amboseli’s vital National Park.
 World-renowned wildlife researcher, Dr. Cynthia Moss, founded the Amboseli Trust for Elephants in 1972.
-Over four decades the Trust has tracked over 3,000 elephants throughout their lives.
+For over five decades the Trust has tracked and studied over 3,500 elephants making this the longest-running study of wild elephants ever undertaken.
 Residing in Amboseli, Dr. Moss promotes conservation through research projects, community involvement, and worldwide advocacy for elephant protection.

 OUR WORK

-March to the Top was compelled to make an impact after our first visit to the Amboseli National Park where we instantly fell in love with the spirit and soul of the elephants.
-We have adopted one herd of elephants known as the LC family, and we provide ongoing support for the important work conducted by the Amboseli Trust in monitoring 57 elephant groups.
-In 2018, the 4th graders at our partnered project called New Hope – AINA were asked to name two elephants in the LC family!
+March to the Top was compelled to make an impact after our first visit to the Amboseli National Park where we witnessed the essential work of Dr. Moss in protecting elephant populations.
+We provide ongoing support for the important work conducted by the Amboseli Trust in monitoring 57 elephant groups.
+In 2018, the 4th graders at our partnered project New Hope – AINA named two elephants in the LC family, calling them Latifa and Lolena.

 WHY IT MATTERS